FengZiYjun/dynet_Chinese_word_segmentation/README.md

 2. Introduce dev set.
 3. Predict on test set only when dev set gets higher accuracy.
 4. Deal with train/dev input with *conllu* format, and test input of raw text.
+5. The final result of test output will be converted into the first two columns of a *conllu* file.

 Specify the train/dev/test file as command line parameters `--train`, `--dev`, and `--test`.